SAN DIEGO JUVENILE Attorney

 - Violent crimes (including assault, battery and weapons charges)

-I am often retained by parents and grandparents to represent a child charged with committing a crime.
+Parents and grandparents often retain me to represent a dependent charged with committing a crime in San Diego County.
 If you need a juvenile defense attorney near you, please call me today for a free consultation at my Vista law office or my more centrally-located office in Carmel Valley.
 You will receive top representation for a reasonable fee.

-It is important to realize that criminal charges against minors are handled drastically different than those against adults.
-For example, there is no bail in juvenile courts, although minors may be released to their parents in many cases.
-Additionally, minors do not have the right to trial by jury, but instead will be convicted and sentenced exclusively by the judge hearing the case.
-That being said, minors do have the right to a lawyer and it is particularly important that you work with someone who has experience working in the juvenile court system.
-In fact, hiring a good lawyer is one of the most important things you can do to help your child after they have been arrested.
+Criminal charges against minors are drastically different from those against adults.
+For example, there is no bail in juvenile courts, although children may be released to their parents in many cases.
+Additionally, minors do not have the right to trial by jury but instead will be convicted and sentenced exclusively by the judge hearing the case.

 How the Juvenile Legal System Works

 Minors are tried in the California juvenile court system.
-Juveniles may be picked up by the police either for “juvenile delinquency” (committing a crime) or a “status offense” (age-related offenses such as truancy or minor in possession charges).
-Only those over the age of 12 can face criminal charges, except in cases involving rape or murder.
-While there are many courthouses in San Diego County, the only juvenile court in this jurisdiction is located next to the juvenile detention facility near the interchange between the 805 and 163 highways.
+The police may pick up juveniles either for “juvenile delinquency” (committing a crime) or a “status offense” (age-related offenses such as truancy or minor in possession charges).
+Only those over 12 can face criminal charges, except in cases involving rape or murder.
+While there are many courthouses in San Diego County, the only juvenile court in this jurisdiction is next to the juvenile detention facility near the interchange between the 805 and 163 highways.

-The Juvenile Court system has five steps: 1) the filing of petition 2) intake 3) the fitness hearing (if applicable) 4) adjudication and 5) the disposition hearing
+The Juvenile court system has five steps: 1) the filing of the petition, 2) intake, 3) the transfer hearing (if applicable), 4) adjudication, and 5) the disposition hearing.

-The filing of petition is simply the juvenile equivalent of filing charges against an adult offender.
-The petition may request for the juvenile to be charges to be filed in adult or juvenile court.
+The filing of the petition is simply the juvenile equivalent of filing charges against an adult offender.
+The petition may request that the juvenile be charged in adult or juvenile court.

-When a juvenile is brought in for a detention hearing, she cannot post bail.
-Instead, the judge will decide whether she will be released to her parent’s custody or kept in the juvenile detention facility.
+Juveniles cannot post bail when brought in for a detention hearing.
+Instead, the judge will decide whether they will be released to their parent’s custody or kept in the juvenile detention facility.
 Before the detention hearing, the probation department will prepare a report making recommendations to the judge regarding whether to release or detain a minor.
-The judge ultimately has the final say in the matter and his opinion will be based on both the defendant and the crime in question.
+Judges ultimately have the final say in the matter, and their opinion will be based on both the defendant and the crime in question.

-Minors are usually detained in one of two locations, Juvenile Hall -next to the Juvenile Court or in East Mesa near the Mexican border.
+Minors are usually detained in one of two locations, the Youth Transition Campus —next to the Juvenile Court, or the East Mesa Juvenile Detention Facility, near the Mexican border.
 Unlike adult prisoners, they will not be detained in a county jail.

-If a child over 16 commits a very serious offense, such as rape, murder, arson or kidnapping, the court will hold a “fitness hearing” to decide whether the child should be tried in the adult criminal court system.
-In most of these cases, your juvenile justice lawyer will work to ensure the case is held in juvenile courts as sentencing generally is not as severe for minors.
-This is particularly beneficial for those charged with sex crimes as a teen who receives probation in a sex crime will not be required to register as a sex offender.
+If a child over 16 commits a grave offense, such as rape, murder, arson, or kidnapping, the court will hold a “transfer hearing” to decide whether they should try the child in the adult criminal court system.
+In most situations, your juvenile defense lawyer will work to ensure the case is held in the San Diego juvenile courts, as sentencing generally is not as severe for minors.
+Keeping the matter out of adult court is particularly beneficial for those charged with sex crimes, as a teen who receives probation for a sex crime will not be required to register as a sex offender.

 The adjudication process is the resolution of the defendant’s case.
-This can involve a plea bargain, like adult offenders might make with a prosecutor, or it could mean a hearing with a judge.
-Juveniles do not receive jury trials and their guilt will be determined by the judge, but they can still defend themselves against the charges with a skilled defense attorney.
+It can involve a plea bargain, as adult offenders might make with a prosecutor, or it could mean a hearing with a judge.
+Juveniles do not receive jury trials, and the judge will determine their guilt, but they can still defend themselves against the charges with a skilled San Diego juvenile crimes lawyer.

-If the judge decides a minor is guilty of a crime, he will then schedule a disposition hearing, which is like a sentencing hearing in the adult courts.
-At this hearing, the prosecution and defense attorney will both present arguments regarding what they view would be the most appropriate sentence for the juvenile.
-The ultimate goal of the juvenile justice system is to rehabilitate minors, not punish them, and the judge will consider what she believes is the most appropriate way to teach the teen a lesson and remedy any wrongs incurred by the victim.
+If the judge decides a minor is guilty of a crime, they will schedule a disposition hearing, which is like a sentencing hearing in the adult courts.
+At this hearing, the prosecution and criminal defense attorneys will present arguments regarding what they believe would be the most appropriate sentence for the juvenile.
+The ultimate goal of the juvenile justice system is to rehabilitate minors, not punish them, and the judge will consider what they believe is the most appropriate way to teach the teen a lesson and remedy any wrongs incurred by the victim.